-At this early stage of the litigation in which the jurisdiction and the parties have just been established, it is impossible to reasonably determine the degree of probability related to Costa Brava's success in any of its assertions.
-Although there can be no assurance as to the ultimate outcome of this litigation, the Company and its officers and directors strenuously deny Costa Brava claims, will vigorously defend the matter, and oppose the relief sought.
+At this early stage of the litigation, it is impossible to reasonably determine the degree of probability related to Plaintiffs' success in any of their assertions.
+Although there can be no assurance as to the ultimate outcome of this litigation, the Company and its officers and directors strenuously deny Plaintiffs' claims, will vigorously defend the matter, and oppose the relief sought.